Enable the iOS Invert Colors Shortcut and Save Your Eyes from a Bright iPhone Screen

 Grab your iPhone, iPad, or iPod touch and head to Settings > General > Accessibility and scroll all the way down to the bottom of the list.
 There, you’ll see an option labeled Accessibility Shortcut.
 Tap on it to open the list and you’ll find six iOS accessibility features that Apple allows a user to set as a shortcut.
 For our purposes, choose Invert Colors.
 Once your shortcut is selected, you can enable or disable it at any time by triple-clicking the home button.
 Note that there’s a difference between a click and a tap.
 A tap is merely making contact with the home button using your finger or thumb, but without enough force to depress the button.
 An example of triggering an action with a home button tap is the new Reachability feature for the iPhone 6 and iPhone 6 Plus.
 A click, on the other hand, is pressing with enough force to depress the home button.

 So go ahead and triple-click your iPhone or iPad’s home button.
 You’ll immediately see the colors invert, with white becoming black, black becoming white, and everything in between shifting accordingly.
 The effect can be a bit overwhelming at first, and if your app already has a lot of black colors, the screen may even get brighter than before when everything inverts to white.
+If that happens, you might want to choose to use Smart Invert instead of Classic Invert, which allows your device to look for dark color styles within apps and to ignore inverting them.
 The majority of apps, however, use light colored backgrounds more frequently than dark, and tasks like email and Web browsing in Safari will be much easier on the eyes in a dark room with colors inverted.

 The best part is that you quickly turn this feature on and off as needed, which will come in handy during late night browsing sessions or (as a passenger) using the iPhone during an all-night road trip.
 If you really hate the iOS invert colors option, or want to set a different accessibility feature as the home button shortcut, just head back to the location in Settings identified above and tap Invert Colors again to deselect it.
 Note that you can configure multiple accessibility options as your home button shortcut.
 If you do so, a menu will appear when you triple-click the home button, asking you which of your enabled options you wish to activate.